Our tips on balancing work and family life

 The coronavirus pandemic (COVID-19) is having a significant impact on all our lives.

-In fact, research carried out by Benenden Health found that more than half (58%) of parents whose mental wellbeing has been negatively impacted by the coronavirus pandemic cited balancing working from home and childcare as the biggest impact.
+In fact, research carried out by Benenden Health found that more than half (58%) of parents whose mental wellbeing has been negatively impacted by the coronavirus pandemic cited balancing work and family life as the biggest impact.

 So, what can you do to better manage working from home with childcare other commitments?